18F/usgs-field-data-modernization/README.md

 You need Python and `pipenv` installed on your compute.
 Create a Python virtual environment for this application using `pipenv install`.
 Then run the application with `pipenv run python ./main.py`.

+## Next Steps

+This is an extremely basic example.
+For an actual field application, more featureful capabilities and interfaces between the host application and plugins would need to be designed and implemented.

+As an example, a plugin that loads configuration information from disk could be built to populate the main `config_info` site list.
+Or that plugin could load site information from an online data system using API calls.

+As another example, a plugin that records data from an activity could store the results in the host application and a separate plugin could output those results in an output format that can be loaded into another system.